seanbao/mnemonas/docs/development.en.md

 bash ./scripts/with-test-dataplane.sh go test -v -cover $GO_PACKAGES

-bash ./scripts/with-test-dataplane.sh go test -coverprofile=coverage.out $GO_PACKAGES
-go tool cover -html=coverage.out
+make coverage
 ```

 The temporary dataplane started by `with-test-dataplane.sh` auto-selects free `127.0.0.1` gRPC and HTTP ports by default.
 When unset, `MNEMONAS_TEST_DATAPLANE_ADDR` and `MNEMONAS_TEST_DATAPLANE_HTTP_ADDR` are exported to the wrapped command with the selected addresses.

+Overrides must:

+- remain loopback: `localhost`, `ip6-localhost`, `::1`, or dotted-quad numeric `127.0.0.0/8`;
+- use different ports;
+- avoid whitespace and control characters.

-Overrides must remain loopback (`localhost`, `ip6-localhost`, `::1`, or dotted-quad numeric `127.0.0.0/8`), must use different ports, and must not contain whitespace or control characters, so the test service is not exposed on public or untrusted LAN interfaces.
+These limits prevent the test service from listening on public or untrusted LAN interfaces.

 After installing frontend dependencies, do not use `go test ./...` or `go list ./...` as the repository package set; Go will traverse third-party packages under `web/node_modules`.
 Use `make --no-print-directory go-packages` for repository-wide Go checks.